TomPace101/nanopore_diffusion/notes.md

 https://github.com/jjmontesl/codenamize

 Note that the same master table can be used as a store of single-parameter results, such as diffusion constants.

+The final resolution of this was that the basename is provided in the control.yaml file.
+It is not auto-generated.

+# Doit
+Given the discussion above in Storage, how do we implement this in doit?
+We want to be able to give it just a single parameter dictionary, including basename, and have it run that.
+Sounds like a job for a yaml input file.
+Potentially the top-level parameter file just points to mesh and solver parameter input files.

+If I want the basename to be auto-generated, I just leave it blank.

+What if I want a slew of runs, such as parametric variations?
+Yaml files allow multiple "documents", separated by three dashes.
+(In python, use yaml.load_all, which returns a generator, which you probably want inside a list comprehension)

+What if I want to auto-generate the parameters in a for-loop?
+Then write code to generate all the necessary dictionaries, then save that out to yaml.

+Single parameter file, or separate mesh file from solver file?
+Single means more duplication, but less complexity.
+Single file it is, then.
+It is called "control.yaml"
+I made it a symbolic link to another yaml file in the params folder.
+Each document in control must have its own basename.

+What about this master lookup table, then?
+Do we really need that, now?
+The control yaml specifies the parameters and the basename, or the basename is consistently (ie repeatably) calculated if not provided.
+All the master table helps do is avoid parametric duplicates with different basenames, and hash collisions.
+That could be important, though.

+Note that for now, the basenames are not calculated.
+And I'm not seeing a good reason for them to be at the moment.